Staying in sync with students is easier with centralised data

 Like barnacles on the hull of a ship, these systems tend to accumulate organically over time as a private provider evolves, turning into a layered, encrusted mess.
 Because these systems don’t talk to each other very well, the quality of data intelligence and student experience that can be created is impacted.

 The cost of having student data out of sync

-When student services-related data is sitting in multiple software systems, private higher education providers have information silos on their hands that often need to be accessed and managed manually, adding to the administration burden the institution has with all the associated costs.
+When student services-related data is sitting in multiple software systems, education providers have information silos on their hands that often need to be accessed and managed manually, adding to the administration burden the institution has with all the associated costs.

 As any student services or success manager will tell you, this creates a lot of difficulties for staff.

 But there are bigger things at stake.
 Firstly, providers in this boat will struggle to extract the true value of the data at their fingertips scattered across different systems, which could be brought together in smarter ways to enhance the student services they provide and wow their students.

 It also impacts the service and support experience.
 If students don’t receive seamless service when they seek access to services – and are shunted around from one platform to the next or are not getting access to information when they need it – it introduces friction and frustration.

 Centralisation of data for student services

 Educators can achieve a better services experience through smart centralisation.